Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 Next, we read through the book together while it is projected on the whiteboard.
 I can then model how to track the words and can reinforce several reading strategies.
 As we go along, I will ask for help from the students.
-I find this to be a very valuable activity, as it resembles a small-group guided-reading lesson, only with the whole class involved.
+I find this to be a valuable activity, as it resembles a small-group guided reading lesson, only with the whole class involved.
 On the page shown below, I posed the simple question: “What do you notice?”
 A student has pointed out that there are different ways to make the “long E sound,” so I have invited her up to circle the words.

-2. Next, we review the story together, retelling the events in order.
-This particular book was perfect for creating a simple sequence of events without becoming too complicated for them to explain.
+Next, we review the story together, retelling the events in order.
+This book was perfect for creating a simple sequence of events without becoming too complicated for them to explain.
 We then used this simple template to cut apart and glue back together in order on a different paper.

-3. Next, we review the previous discussion about setting and characters during the picture walk.
-This time we expand our discussion to talk about the problem in the story and how it was resolved.
+Next, we review the previous discussion about setting and characters during the picture walk.
+This time we expand our focus to talk about the problem in the story and how it was resolved.
 This particular book was perfect for introducing these concepts.
 Students demonstrated their understanding by completing this graphic organizer.

-4. My students loved Mrs. Wishy-Washy’s list of rules!
+My students loved Mrs. Wishy-Washy’s list of rules!
 We compared them to our own class rules, followed by a funny activity exploring opposites/antonyms.
 We imagined what would happen if Mrs. Wishy-Washy’s rules were the opposite instead, such as: “Be Dirty.
 Be Messy.
 Look Untidy.
 Smell Stinky.”
 Students used their own words to complete the work.

-6. Dramatic play is an effective way to understand stories more deeply.
+6. Act It Out Dramatic play is an effective way to understand stories more deeply.
 We begin with a simple labeling activity as shown, then turn the worksheet into paper puppets to act out the story in pairs or small groups.
 Students enjoyed this so much that I later created paper masks of each animal so that students could act out the story that way.
 Mrs. Wishy-Washy’s costume was a simple scarf.